 - Follows: Getting as many people to subscribe to your social media account is key to its effectiveness.
 Having a user decide to ‘follow’ your account is an important conversion.

-- Links: On sites like Twitter or Facebook your post might be about a specific feature of your business, to which you will provide a link.
+- Links: On sites like Twitter or Facebook your post might post a specific feature of your business, to which you will provide a link.
 When a user follows that link, consider it a successful conversion.

 News and Entertainment

-Informational websites like news, or topic based sites are similar to blogs in that they want a user to read and see as much as possible.
+Informational websites like news or topic-based sites are similar to blogs in that they want a user to read and see as much as possible.
 These sites are a little more professional, however, and have a strong promotional aspect as well.
+Conversions:

 - Page views: People will often visit a site just to get the information on that specific page.
 However, this isn’t a clear indicator of a regular consumer.
 If a user decides to view at least 5 pages per visit, then they can be considered a conversion.